decred/dcrdata/testutil/apiload/README.md

 -f, --format     Pretty print the JSON result file.
     --cpus=      Maximum number of processors to use.
 Defaults to all available.
     --duration=  Overrides the duration of the chosen attack.
 Units are seconds.
+    --frequency= Overrides the attack frequency for all attackers.
+Units are requests/second.
 -h, --help       Show this help message
 ```

+All options (except `--config`) can be set via either the CLI or an INI
+configuration file. `--attack` is the only required argument.

+Attack definitions (from `--profiles`) may have multiple attackers running
+simultaneously, each with their own frequency.
+If a `--frequency` is provided,
+the value will override the frequencies specified in the definitions for every
+attacker.
+For finer control, create a custom attack definition.

 ### Example output
 ```